Society for Consumer Psychology

 A key goal of the competition is to provide feedback from accomplished scholars to improve the quality of dissertations in the area of consumer psychology.
 Therefore, the dissertation should not have been defended at the time it is submitted to SCP.

-2023 Competition Open Now
+Proposal Competition Submissions Open

 Learn more about the requirements, process of applying, and timeline for this prestigious award.